pqrkchqps/diehard-dot-fund-user-manual/en/README.md

 ![Loomio Logo](logo.png "Loomio logo")

-A comprehensive guide to using [Loomio](https://loomio.org/ "Opens in new tab").
+A comprehensive guide to using the [Loomio](https://loomio.org/ "Opens in new tab") software application.

 ## What is Loomio?